datacarpentry/semester-biology/materials/iteration-without-loops-R.md

 ```

 * Many functions in R are vectorized which means that we can often repeated things using only this vectorization
-* Any function that we write that only uses vectorized functions is also vectorized
 * Let's modify our function to take the coefficient (the value that is currently set as 2.65) as an argument
 * But our coefficient was calculated with log-transformed data so we need to convert it in our function